Therapy definition #4: any act, hobby, task, program, etc., that relieves tension.

 Poop Happens and It’s Therapeutic

 Taking manure fork in hand and raking up the manure after your horse poops is a big part of life for most equestrians.
 Horses poop about 50 lbs of manure A DAY, and it’s plopped all day long.
 While your horse eats, he’ll take a break and walk to the other side of the pen or stall and poop.
 He’ll poop while you groom him, he’ll poop when you ride him, he’ll poop when he gets into the horse trailer, he’ll poop out on a trail ride, he’ll poop while tied to the trailer, he’ll poop while you are walking him from his stall, he’ll poop at night too.
-All that poop needs to be mucked, ie. raked up, and deposited elsewhere.
+All that poop needs to be mucked, ie. raked up, scooped up and deposited elsewhere.